natcap/invest.users-guide/source/seasonal_water_yield.rst

 	- Field named *month*, containing the numbers 1 through 12, corresponding to January (1) through December (12)
 	- Field named *events*, containing the number of rain events, which are floating point or integer values

 - **Threshold flow accumulation** (required).
 The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to create streams from the DEM.
 Smaller values create more tributaries, larger values create fewer.
 Integer value.
 See Appendix 1 for more information on choosing this value.
+Integer value, with no commas or periods - for example "1000".

 - **alpha_m**, **beta_i**, **gamma** (required).
 Model parameters used for research and calibration purposes.
 Default values are: *alpha_m* = 1/12, *beta_i* = 1,  *gamma* = 1. *alpha_m* is type string; *beta_i* and *gamma* are type floating point.